How long does it typically take to develop a drug from target identification to approval?

 Show answer

-Highest potential for abuse and no medical use.
-Examples include heroin, LSD, and marijuana.
+Highest potential for abuse and no medical use

 What are Schedule II drugs?